How Adoption Works

-- How much contact she’s open to before, during, and after the adoption
+- Choose much contact you’re open to before, during, and after the adoption

-- What she wants the hospital stay to look like
+- Decide what you want the hospital stay to look like

 - And so much more

-As you can see, a birth mother is not “giving up” at all when she chooses adoption for her baby.
+As you can see, a birth mother is not “giving up” at all when she chooses adoption for her baby — as an unplanned pregnancy option or as adoption after birth.
 She considers each option carefully as she makes her adoption plan.
 She plays an active role in giving her child the best future she can, which is why it is so important to use the correct terminology for “giving a baby up” for adoption.